Nick Bruno and Troy Quane

-Nick Bruno and Troy Quane are an American film directing team best known for their work with Blue Sky Studios, including Spies in Disguise (2019) and Nimona (2023).
+Nick Bruno and Troy Quane are American filmmakers and animators.
+They are best known for directing the animated films Spies in Disguise (2019) and Nimona (2023), with the latter being nominated for the Academy Award for Best Animated Feature.

 Career

-Quane began his career at Walt Disney Studios as a storyboard artist on the films The Wild (2006) and Enchanted (2007).
+Quane began as a 2D animator in 1995 before starting his career at Walt Disney Studios as a storyboard artist on the films The Wild (2006) and Enchanted (2007).
 He later left the company to serve as a story artist on 9 (2009), Arthur Christmas (2011), and Hotel Transylvania (2012).
+In 2011, Quane began his directorial career with the film The Smurfs: A Christmas Carol.
+In 2012, Quane was hired to co-direct the film Kazorn & The Unicorn with Kelly Asbury.

 Bruno began his career at Blue Sky Studios as an animator on four Ice Age films: The Meltdown (2006), Dawn of the Dinosaurs (2009), Continental Drift (2012), and Collision Course (2016).
 He was also an animator on Rio (2011), Epic (2013), Rio 2 (2014), and The Peanuts Movie (2015).
-In 2011, Quane began his directorial career with the film The Smurfs: A Christmas Carol.
-In 2012, Quane was hired to co-direct the film Kazorn & The Unicorn with Kelly Asbury.
 In 2019, Quane and Bruno first teamed up to direct the animated comedy film Spies in Disguise, for Blue Sky Studios.
-In April 2022, it was announced that they will direct the upcoming Netflix animated film Nimona.
+On May 22, 2019, Nick Bruno worked on a graphic novel called Urban Legendz with Blue Sky animator Paul Downs and Pixar animator Micheal Yates, and was released around June.
+In April 2022, it was announced that they would direct the Netflix animated film Nimona, which was released in June 2023.
+Bruno and Quane were nominated for the Academy Award for Best Animated Feature, but lost to Hayao Miyazaki's The Boy and the Heron.
+In February 2024, Quane expressed interest in making sequels and spin offs to Nimona.